min2ha/ukwa-site/content/target/71852/index.en.md

   "subject": "Brexit"
 }

-# Civitas: The Left Case for Brexit: Active government for an independent UK

 In this pamphlet the economist Professor Philip B. Whyman warns that anxiety about the challenges Brexit may bring is leading too many people – particularly on the Left – to overlook the opportunities it offers to move on from the economic failings of recent decades.
 Brexit can, and should, provide a wider range of levers to develop a stronger and more balanced economy that ensures that no areas are left behind.